codeflow2202/deskters/src/pages/index.md

       at your screen!".'
     image: "/images/photo-1532660621034-fb55e2e59762.jpg"
     actions: []
-  - title: You are now sure.
-What the hell am I doing here?
+  - title: What the hell am I doing here?
-    content: You are sure that the guy in front of you looks 10 times dumber than you.
+    content: You are sure that the man in front of you looks 10 times dumber than you ever have.
 You go to the public chat and share the horrendous message the guy shared with you.
 Everybody in the room agrees it's time to ban xxxILovePizzaxxx to never see him again.
     image: "/images/photo-1531206715517-5c0ba140b2b8.jpg"
     actions: []
   - title: You just made 7 new friends